carpentries/instructor-training/learners/checkout.md

 The Carpentries offers a wide array of programming to meet the needs and interests of our community-members.
 Attending or hosting (!) any of these sessions can be used to fulfill your Get Involved step for Instructor checkout.
 For more on the different types of Carpentries community programming, [see this blog post](https://carpentries.org/blog/2023/04/new-community-programming/) or go directly to the [Community Discussions Etherpad][discussion] to look for sessions that will work for you!

-### Submit a contribution to a Lesson, Glossario, or other Carpentries Repository
+### Contribute to maintenance of a Lesson, Glossario, or other Carpentries Repository
 The Carpentries lessons are maintained and improved through collaborative effort across The Carpentries communities.
+If you see something in a lesson that you think could be improved, visit the repository and bring your voice to the conversation!

 ### Keep It Simple!

-**The purpose of the lesson contribution is to demonstrate that you are prepared to draw upon your experience teaching Carpentries lessons to contribute towards their maintenance and improvement in the future.** For this reason, we suggest starting small!
+We suggest starting small!
 Consider commenting on an existing issue, fixing a typo if you find one, or contributing a single term to our multilingual glossary.
 If you would like to help us out with something more substantial, consider selecting an item from our [Help Wanted page][help-wanted].